davidjmerriman/test-docs/content/this/is/a/path.md

-Here are my file contents
+Here are my NEW file contents